Carbon Monoxide & Smoke Detector Information & Legislation

 If you are a renter, it is the responsibility of your landlord/property owner to provide one for you according to the City of Troy Ordinance 1501.04.
 Please contact your landlord if you do not already have a carbon monoxide AND smoke detector.

-Carbon Monoxide Legislation
+Carbon Monoxide Detector Legislation for Landlords

 Frequently Asked Questions